-The 12 Factors That Determine Your AI Visibility Score
+The Factors That Determine Your AI Visibility Score

-February 20, 202616 min read
+February 20, 2026 · 16 min read

 Ben Nawin

-Most AI visibility tools hide how they calculate scores.
+Most AI visibility services hide how they calculate scores.
 You get a number, maybe a letter grade, and a vague list of suggestions.
 You have no idea what actually matters or why your score went up or down.

-1. Entity Clarity (19%)
+1. Entity Clarity

 • Value proposition in the first 300 words